yashksaini-coder/awesome-ai-apps/advance_ai_agents/candidate_analyser/README.md

   No fluff.
 Only data-backed, AI-generated expert-level assessments.

 - ✅ **Powered by Agents**
-  Uses Agno’s agent framework with DeepSeek + GitHubTools + ExaTools.
+  Uses Agno’s agent framework with Nebius + GitHubTools + ExaTools.

 ---